Georgia OB-GYN Will Lead Centers For Disease Control And Prevention

 On Twitter on Friday, Frieden noted Fitzgerald's experience as a state health commissioner.
 "Listening to & supporting CDC staff, she can succeed," he wrote.

-Fitzgerald, who is in her early 70s, has practiced medicine for 30 years in Carrollton, Ga., about 50 miles west of Atlanta.
+Fitzgerald, 70, has practiced medicine for 30 years in Carrollton, Ga., about 50 miles west of Atlanta.

+As health commissioner in Georgia, she oversaw efforts to prevent the spread of the Zika virus and coordinated the state's response to Ebola.
+She spoke often about early childhood development and tackling childhood obesity, and advocated for the vaccination of babies and children to prevent disease.

+In 2014, she noted her role as a mother in an op-ed she wrote in the Atlanta Journal-Constitution titled "Babies need their vaccines."

 Before becoming health commissioner in Georgia, Fitzgerald made two unsuccessful runs for Congress as a Republican.
 She worked as a health policy adviser to former House Speaker Newt Gingrich and also served as a major in the U.S. Air Force, stationed in Michigan and Washington, D.C.